 The extended level (ICAO Level 5) fills the gap between the experts (level 6) and the basic operational qualities of level 4.

 If you pursue a career in aviation, e.g. as an airline pilot, level 5 could be one way for you to give proof of your English language skills, even though you're not a native speaker.

 The level 5 licence endorsement will be valid for 6 years and gives you more time before you need to come back to take the revalidation exam!

 in the following areas:

 A good English speaker can hear that it's not your mother tongue - but your English is so good that you barely cause any confusion when you speak.

-Let's put it like that: the word sound like they should sound.
-With an accent.
+Let's put it like this: the words sound like they should sound.
+But, with an accent.